Obertraun: History

+On 15 April 1954, a teacher and fourteen students got lost on a hiking trip on a nearby mountain and all froze to death.

+Climate

+There is a weather station for the Dachstein Krippenstein ski area, situated at an elevation of 2050 m.

 Tourism

 In 1895 an "association for beautification of the town and advancement of tourism" was founded, and was the starting point for tourism at Obertraun.
 The first tourists arrived in the town that summer.
 In 1947 construction of the Dachstein Cablecar began.